ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 For more guidance about how to explore 360Giving data in GrantNav visit the <a href="https://help.grantnav.threesixtygiving.org/en/latest" target="_blank">Help section.</a>

 #### 360Insights
-360Insights is a tool to help you understand funders better.
-You can combine and visualise 360Giving and charity data, and explore funding across different areas – from grant dates to types of recipients.
+<a href="https://insights.threesixtygiving.org" target="_blank">360Insights</a> 360Insights is a tool to help you understand funders better.
+You can combine and visualise 360Giving and charity data, and explore funders across different areas – from their grant dates to types of recipients.

-You can access 360Insights <a href="https://insights.threesixtygiving.org" target="_blank">here.</a>

 You can filter the 360Insights dashboard to see results for grants based on grant programme, organisation type, size or region.